 US$695 Early Bird / US$775 Regular

-In certain cases, we can offer a lower fee to participants living in low income countries who do not have organizational support.
+In certain cases, we can offer a discount to participants residing in lower income countries who do not have organizational support.
 Please contact Mark Meisner at email@example.com if you think that’s you.

-Once fees are paid, we CANNOT OFFER REFUNDS unless the course is postponed.
+Once fees are paid, THERE ARE NO REFUNDS unless the course is postponed.

 When can I register and is there still space?

 Registration opens in July for the September course session and in November for the January session.
 Please see the registration section below for specific dates and availability.

 Would-be participants are encouraged to register at least 1 week before the course starts in order to take full advantage of the course site orientation period.
 Payment must be made in order to register; there is no pay later option.
 In other words, participants must have paid for the course before joining it.
 We also cannot reserve spaces in the course.
 Registration is first come, first served.